RageLeague/InscryptionMoreSliderPuzzles/README.md

 A mod for Inscryption that adds more slider puzzles to the GBC section of the game in the cabin.

 This mod is mainly a proof of concept to show that replacing puzzles in the GBC section of the game works.
-Some things might not work as expected, such as certain sigils not displaying correctly or certain sigils, not working in slider puzzles.
-This mod does not fix these things, However stats will show thanks to WhistleWind
+Some things might not work as expected, such as certain sigils not displaying correctly or certain sigils not working in slider puzzles.
+This mod does not fix these things.

 ## Details